This is purposely designed to be a casual analysis of the film. More entries like this will hopefully be coming to the website.

 It’s only a question of “when” and not “if” she becomes a major star.
 She has all the tools and skills and just has that undeniable “it factor” that causes her to pop off the screen.

 I belly-laughed for a full 10 seconds, and no one else in the packed theater got it!
 C’mon, it’s a perfect in-film reference to another film.
 Get your shit together, Marvel!

-6. Leonard DiCaprio – Why So Serious?
+6. Leonardo DiCaprio – Why So Serious?

-The great majority of Leonard DiCaprio roles in the last 18 years have ranged from deadly serious to absurdly serious.
+The great majority of Leonardo DiCaprio roles in the last 18 years have ranged from deadly serious to absurdly serious.
 It is almost like he has been so desperate to shed his teen heartthrob image of the 90s to the point that he did anything to avoid being perceived as a “lightweight.”
 While Leo is perfectly good in those situations, there is no doubt that he is in his peak form when there is a touch of comedy or something self-effacing about his work.

 7. White Supremacists Deserve to be Murdered